Entropic Mirror Monte Carlo: Numerical Study

 Algorithm \ref{alg:approxiterates} is run with $\varepsilon = 0.8$, $N = 2{,}000$ particles per iteration, and constant mixing parameters $\lambda \in \{0.5, 0.8, 1.0\}$.
 The number of EM2C iterations $T$ and the parameters of the exploration kernel $K$ are tuned to the target model and the ambient dimensions $d$ to account for differences in scale and geometry of the target $\pi$.

-For each setting, the exploration kernel $K$ is chosen either as a $\pi$-invariant Random Walk (RW) Metropolis kernel, with variance parameter $\sigma_K^2$, or as the Unadjusted Langevin Algorithm (ULA), with step size $\gamma_K$.
+For each setting, the exploration kernel $K$ is chosen either as a $\pi$-invariant Random Walk (RW) Metropolis kernel, with variance parameter $\sigma_K^2$, or as ULA, with step size $\gamma_K$.
 At each EM2C iteration, the selected kernel is applied for a fixed number of $n_K$ steps.
 Complete kernel configurations and experimental settings for all targets and dimensions are given in Appendix \ref{app:gm-configs}.

 \paragraph{Results.} Figure~\ref{fig:gm4_evolution} illustrates the evolution of the proposal distribution obtained with Algorithm \ref{alg:approxiterates} with respect to the GM4 target in dimension $d = 10$.
 For each value of $\lambda$, we compare the behaviour of EM2C using RW or ULA kernel.
-Figure~\ref{fig:gm4_evolution} shows the impact of both the mixing parameter and the exploration kernel on the preservation of multimodality: smaller values of $\lambda$ promote exploration and help maintaining multiple modes, while larger values may result in mode imbalance when exploration is insufficient.
+It shows the impact of both the mixing parameter and the exploration kernel on the preservation of multimodality: smaller values of $\lambda$ promote exploration and help maintaining multiple modes, while larger values may result in mode imbalance when exploration is insufficient.
 Additional qualitative evolution plots for the other mixture targets and dimensions are provided in Appendix~\ref{app:gm-qualitative}.
 Overall, the ULA kernel consistently outperforms the RW kernel, as the latter may suffer from frequent rejections in low-density regions, whereas ULA leverages gradient information to guide proposals toward regions of high target density.

 This qualitative behaviour is further reflected in the evolution of the sliced Wasserstein distance across EM2C iterations.
 For the GM4 benchmark with $d=10$, Figure~\ref{fig:sw_gm4_d10} shows that smaller values of $\lambda$ lead to a rapid reduction of the discrepancy between the proposal and the target, whereas $\lambda=1$ results in poor convergence.
 Final sliced Wasserstein distances at convergence for the GM4 benchmark with dimensions $d=10$ and $d=20$ are reported in Table~\ref{tab:sw_gm4}.
 Additional sliced Wasserstein results for the other targets and dimensions are provided in Appendix~\ref{app:gm-sw-additional}.